Delve into the unsettling realm of deepfakes, where the lines between reality and deception blur.

 The risks associated with deepfake technology are particularly concerning for the banking sector can enable sophisticated fraud schemes targeting banks and our customers.
 Impersonation attacks, fraudulent transactions, and social engineering scams leveraging deepfake technology pose significant financial risks and reputational damage to banks.

 Deepfake technology threatens the security and privacy of sensitive customer data held by banks.
-Unauthorized access to customer accounts, identity theft, and data breaches facilitated by deepfake-based attacks can result in financial losses and regulatory penalties for banks.
+Unauthorised access to customer accounts, identity theft, and data breaches facilitated by deepfake-based attacks can result in financial losses and regulatory penalties for banks.

 The proliferation of deepfake content targeting banks can erode customer trust and confidence in financial institutions.
 Instances of deepfake impersonation attacks or misinformation campaigns can damage the reputation of banks and undermine their credibility in the eyes of customers and stakeholders.